Generic name: lisinopril

 The usual recommended starting dose is 0.07 mg/kg once daily (up to 5 mg total).
 Dosage should be adjusted according to blood pressure response.
 Doses above 0.61 mg/kg (or in excess of 40 mg) have not been studied in pediatric patients.
 (See CLINICAL PHARMACOLOGY, Pharmacokinetics and Metabolism and Pharmacodynamics and Clinical Effects.)

-PRINIVIL is not recommended in pediatric patients <6 years or in pediatric patients with glomerular filtration rate <30 mL/min/1.73 m2 (see CLINICAL PHARMACOLOGY, Pharmacokinetics and Metabolism, Pharmacodynamics and Clinical Effects and PRECAUTIONS).
+PRINIVIL is not recommended in pediatric patients younger than 6 years or in pediatric patients with glomerular filtration rate less than 30 mL/min/1.73 m2 (see CLINICAL PHARMACOLOGY, Pharmacokinetics and Metabolism, Pharmacodynamics and Clinical Effects and PRECAUTIONS).

 Preparation of Suspension (for 200 mL of a 1.0 mg/mL suspension)